jabhinav/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

 Hi, my name is Abhinav Jain.
-I work as a Research Engineer at IBM Research, India.
+I work as a Machine Learning/ Research Engineer.
 I am broadly interested in multi-modal analytics where deep learning based algorithms are used to analyse content in text, images and videos for reasoning and further decision-making.

 I have worked for two years on IBM Watson Compare & Comply service for structured data extraction from business documents.
 I have also been working on smart data preparation for downstream processing in AI-based systems.